Thermodynamic limit of Nekrasov partition function for 5-brane web with O5-plane: Seiberg-Witten curve from 5-brane web with -plane

 \subsection{Seiberg-Witten curve}

-In this section, we construct the SW curve for 5d $\N=1$ $Sp(N)$ gauge theory with $N_f$ flavors from the 5-brane web diagram with $O5$-plane by generalizing the computation in \cite{Hayashi:2017btw}.
+In this section, we construct the Seiberg-Witten curve for 5d $\N=1$ $Sp(N)$ gauge theory with $N_f$ flavors from the 5-brane web diagram with $O5$-plane by generalizing the computation in \cite{Hayashi:2017btw}.
 Although this class of theories are expected to have UV fixed point for $N_f \le 2N+6$, we consider $N_f \le 2N+3$ for simplicity in this paper.
 The 5-brane web diagram is depicted in Figure \ref{Fig:SpN-Nf-web}.
 This diagram includes $N+1$ internal D5-branes as well as $N_f$ half infinite D5-branes.
 Note that the mirror image is also included in this figure.
 Motivated by the ``dot diagram'' introduced in \cite{Benini:2009gi}, we introduced the white dot corresponding to the shrunken face.
 This diagram is interpreted as the brane construction for the 5d $\N=1$ $Sp(N)$ gauge theory with $N_f$ flavors up to the phase transition discussed in \cite{Hayashi:2017btw}.

-The SW curve should be constructed in such a way that its tropical limit reproduces the original 5-brane web diagram.
+The Seiberg-Witten curve should be constructed in such a way that its tropical limit reproduces the original 5-brane web diagram.
 Practically, it can be read off from its dual graph, which is depicted in Figure \ref{Fig:SpN-Nf-dot}.
-In this figure, we omitted the triangulation because it does not affect the SW curve.
-Analogous to the method discussed in \cite{Aharony:1997bh}, each dot in the dual graph of the 5-brane web diagram corresponds to the monomial appearing in the SW curve
+In this figure, we omitted the triangulation because it does not affect the Seiberg-Witten curve.
+Analogous to the method discussed in \cite{Aharony:1997bh}, each dot in the dual graph of the 5-brane web diagram corresponds to the monomial appearing in the Seiberg-Witten curve

 where $(m,n)$ represents the integer coordinates for the dots and the sum is over all the dots included in the dual graph.
-In our setup, SW curve is given of the form
+In our setup, Seiberg-Witten curve is given of the form

 where

 Since the expression \eqref{eq:SW-general} has ambiguity of multiplying non-zero value to both sides of the equation, we can choose $C_{2,0} = 1$ without the loss of generality.